Katie Boulter beats Magdalena Frech to keep Rothesay Open title defence on track

 “Definitely testing my worst attribute, which is my patience.
 I’ve heard a lot of jokes.
 Ons (Jabeur) was telling me to serve two aces, but I put first serves in so we’ll take it.”

-Jones is due to take on Raducanu later on Friday, with the pair having become close friends since being part of the same Billie Jean King Cup team in April.
+Due to rain delays, Jones will now take on Raducanu on Saturday, with the pair having become close friends since being part of the same Billie Jean King Cup team in April.

 “Emma and I get on really well,” said Jones.
 “We’ve spent a lot of time with each other the last couple of weeks, to the point that we’re both actually ill and I think we’ve given it to each other – I’m going to blame her.